sarah-mclaughlin/docs/docs/message-board-tutorial.md

 <br><br>
 ## Content

-Our app runs on data, receives and submits __Messages__, so let's link it all together. <br>
+Our app receives and submits __Messages__, so let's link it all together. <br>

 In the GraphiQL interface we can "manually" submit messages to the database.
 To do this, open the previously created `addMessage` mutation from the addMessage.gql file.
 At the bottom in `Query Variables` in a json format we add:

 ```
 {
-  "title": "A Random Message Title",
+  "title": "A Message Title",
-  "description": "a random description",
+  "description": "a description",
   "date": "2018-05-03"
 }
 ```